franconte98/Kvoke/README.md

 ## About Kvoke

-`Kvoke` offers a unique approach to on-premise Kubernetes deployment.
+`Kvoke` offers a unique approach to Kubeadm Kubernetes deployment.
 Unlike solutions that abstract away the cluster's core components, `Kvoke` utilizes kubeadm to create a standard, vendor-neutral Kubernetes cluster.
 This means your cluster is built with the same robust tools you would use for a manual configuration, guaranteeing long-term stability and compatibility with the wider Kubernetes ecosystem.

 This method provides two key advantages: